-Intangible amortization and impairments was \$5.6 million and \$2.1 million in the first quarter of fiscal years 2013 and 2012, respectively.
-The increase reflects the impact of \$2.6 million intangible amortization related to the acquisition of Gennum and impairment charges of \$700,000 associated with acquired in-process research and developments ("IPR&D") in the first quarter of fiscal year 2013.
-As of April 29, 2012, we had a total of \$192.4 million of finite-lived intangible assets, which included \$129.9 million related to the acquisition of Gennum.
+Intangible amortization and impairments was \$8.0 million and \$2.1 million in the second quarter of fiscal years 2013 and 2012, respectively.
+The increase reflects the impact of \$5.7 million intangible amortization due to the inclusion of Gennum results for the full quarter.
+As of July 29, 2012, we had a total of \$179.6 million of finite-lived intangible assets, which included \$129.9 million related to the acquisition of Gennum.

-Amortization expense related to acquired finite-lived intangible assets is expected to be \$5.7 million higher in subsequent interim periods (see Note 9 for further details).
+Amortization expense related to acquired finite-lived intangible assets is expected to be \$8.2 million in the third quarter of fiscal year 2013 (see Note 9 for further details).

-The preliminary purchase price allocation for the Gennum acquisition included \$35.1 million of IPR&D projects.
+The preliminary purchase price allocation for the Gennum acquisition included \$35.1 million of acquired in-process research and development ("IPR&D") projects.
 Each project was analyzed to determine the unique technological innovations, the existence and reliance on core technology, the existence of any alternative future use or current technological feasibility, and the complexity, cost and time to complete the remaining development.
-The fair value of the IPR&D projects was determined using an income approach or replacement cost approach as applicable.